What You Need to Know About Motion Picture Projectionist

 Related Job Titles for this Occupation:

 In 2016, there was an estimated number of 5,800 jobs in the United States for Motion Picture Projectionist.
 There is little to no growth in job opportunities for Motion Picture Projectionist.
-Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.
+There will be an estimated 600 positions for Motion Picture Projectionist per year.

 The states with the most job growth for Motion Picture Projectionist are Utah, Washington, and Florida.
 Watch out if you plan on working in Alabama, Wisconsin, or Maine.
 These states have the worst job growth for this type of profession.